holidayextras/react-component-template/README.md

 # React Component Template

-This is a simple publishable react component
+This is a barebones publishable React component template that can be cloned pushed back up under a new repository to ease creation of new React components.

 ## Installation
 ```